Book Review: On The Pact by Jennifer Militello No. 8

 —Mary Simmons, MAR

-Poetry Review: Unholy Heart by Grace Bauer
+Book Review: Unholy Heart by Grace Bauer No. 5

 Unholy Heart: New and Selected Poems by Grace Bauer.
 The Backwaters Press: An Imprint of the University of Nebraska Press.
 2021.
 169 pages. $19.95.
 Paperback.